silversub/terraform/provider/container-resources.md

 For step-by-step instructions for how to create an {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster, see [Creating single and multizone Kubernetes and OpenShift clusters](/docs/terraform?topic=terraform-tutorial-tf-clusters).
 {: tip}

-If you want to delete a VPC cluster and their associated load balancer.
-The following order is followed by the services.
-1. Invokes the cluster deletion.
-2. Waits for the cluster deletion to complete.
-3. Verifies for the load balancer that is associated with the cluster and waits for the associated load balancer to delete successfully.
-{: important}

 ### Sample Terraform code
 {: #container-cluster-sample}